DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 \subsubsection DirectOutput_FX_RGBAMatrixFX_RGBAMatrixColorShiftEffect_Left Left

 The left resp.
-X position of the upper left corner of the target area for the effect (0-100).
+X position of the upper left corner in percent of the target area for the effect (0-100).

 \subsubsection DirectOutput_FX_RGBAMatrixFX_RGBAMatrixColorShiftEffect_Name Name

 The name of the item.

+\subsubsection DirectOutput_FX_RGBAMatrixFX_RGBAMatrixColorShiftEffect_ShiftAcceleration ShiftAcceleration

+The acceleration for the shift speed in percent of the effect area per second.